wrporter/advent-of-code/README.md

 6. End a part with `ao end -d 13 -p 1`.
     - Records how long it took you to solve the part.
 Prefers the timestamp from a private leaderboard (both the `leaderboardId` and the `memberId` must be specified in `.ao.yaml`).
 Otherwise, uses the current time to determine how long the part took to solve.
     - Upon completing Part 2, downloads the full puzzle description.
+7. Run the solution for a day with `ao run`.
+    - Specify the year or day with the `--year` and `--day` flags.
+    - Run all days for a year with `--day 0`.

 ```shell
 $ ao help